AlexPoilrouge/SRB2Kart_mod_and_misc/scripts/PartyChecker/README.md

 ###### Functions

-- `PartyChecker.getParty(player)` : takes a player (`player_t`) has argument.
+- `PartyChecker.getParty(player)` : takes a player (`player_t`) as argument.
 Returns an integer that is equal to 0 if player not in a party, otherwise the integer is formated as such: if *player* is in the same party as the player number 1 (player at index 1 in *players*), then first bit is 1, 0 otherwise; if *player* is in the same party as the player number 2, the second bit of the integer is 1, 0 otherwise; etc. up to player/bit number 16.
+This includes himself, meaning that if said player is player number *k*, then the k-th bit will be set to 1 (except if player not in a party to begin with, ofc).

-- `PartyChecker.isInParty(player)` : takes a player (`player_t`) has argument.
-Returns wether or not this player is in a party.
+- `PartyChecker.isInParty(player)` : takes a player (`player_t`) as argument.
+Returns a boolean wether or not this player is in a party.

-- `PartyChecker.isWaitingPartyCheck(player)`:
+- `PartyChecker.isWaitingPartyCheck(player)` : takes a player (`player_t`) as argument.
+Returns a boolean not this player has been "party checker" (i.e.: already verified that he is the member of a splitscreen party or not)

+- `PartyChecker.getPartyPlayers(player)` : takes a player (`player_t`) as argument.
+Returns a table that contains all the players that are in the same splitscreen party has this player (including himself).
+If said player is not in a party, it will return an empty table